 Niall MacKay is Professor of Mathematics in the Department of Mathematics at the University of York.
 He gained his PhD at the University of Durham in 1992; previous appointments have been as a Japan Society for the Promotion of Science Fellow, RIMS, Kyoto University (1992-1993), PPARC Research Fellow and fellow of Queens' College, Cambridge (1993-1995), Stokes Fellow, Pembroke College, Cambridge (1995-1998), and Lecturer, University of Sheffield (1998-1999).
 He joined the University of York in 2000, where he has been a Lecturer (2000), Senior Lecturer (2005), Reader (2009), Professor (2014) and Head of Department (2015-2021).
 Professor MacKay's research interests are integrable systems and quantum groups; operations research and history.
-His service to the LMS has been as a member of the Education Committee from 2004-2009 and 2011-2014, as an Editorial Adviser from 2005-2014, as a Council Member-at-Large and a member of the Newsletter Editorial Board, Personnel Committee and Publications Committee during the last year.
+His service to the LMS has been as a member of the Education Committee from 2004-2009 and 2011-2014, as an Editorial Adviser from 2005-14, as a Council Member-at-Large and a member of the Newsletter Editorial Board, Personnel Committee and Publications Committee during the last year.
 Member-at-Large (Women and Diversity):

 Sara Lombardo is a Professor of Mathematics at Loughborough University.
 She gained her PhD at the University of Leeds in 2004 and has held various post-doctoral positions in Leeds, Manchester, Rome and Amsterdam, before returning to the UK in 2010, accepting a Senior Lectureship at Northumbria University in Newcastle-upon-Tyne.
-Promoted to Reader in 2014, she served as Head of Mathematics between 2014 and 2017.
-Professor Lombardo obtained a personal Chair in 2017, moved to Loughborough University at the end of the same year and is currently an Associate Dean in the School of Science.
+Promoted to Reader in 2014 and serving as Head of Mathematics between 2014 and 2017, Professor Lombardo obtained a personal Chair in 2017 and is currently an Associate Dean at Loughborough.
 Her research interests are integrable systems, bringing together algebra, analysis and geometry to tackle problems in mathematics and mathematical physics.
 Professor Lombardo is currently on the EPSRC Mathematical Sciences Strategic Advisory Team (SAT) and will be SAT Chair from January 2022.
 She is also EDI Champion for EPSRC.
-For the LMS, Professor Lombardo has been a member of the Women in Mathematics Committee (now the Committee for Women and Diversity in Mathematics) since 2017 and is also a member of the Good Practice Steering Group.
+Professor Lombardo has been a member of the LMS Women in Mathematics Committee (now the Committee for Women and Diversity in Mathematics) since 2017 and is also a member of the Good Practice Steering Group.
 Members-at-Large: